MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 **Scenario 1:**

 1. Set up your host machine.<br/>
-   To manage the Bluemix Cloud Foundry app, you need to install the Cloud Foundry CLI.<br/>
+   To manage the IBM Cloud Cloud Foundry app, you need to install the Cloud Foundry CLI.<br/>
    Install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli/releases).
 2. Open the terminal and log in to your *Organization* and *Space* using `cf login`.
 3. Execute the following command in the CLI: